Missouri State University–West Plains

 Community college in West Plains, Missouri, U.S.

 Missouri State University–West Plains is a public community college in West Plains, Missouri.
 It is a separately accredited campus of Missouri State University awarding two-year degrees.
 The fall 2023 enrollment was 1,772 students.
 Established in 1963, Missouri State University–West Plains has an open enrollment policy.
 It has an extended campus in Mountain Grove.
+Although the college is accredited by the Higher Learning Commission, it was placed on probation in July 2024 for not meeting HLC criteria related to academic rigor and quality.

 Academics

 The institution offers three associate degrees: Associate of Arts, Associate of Science, and Associate of Applied Science.

 Student life

 Missouri State University–West Plains offers a variety of activities for students, including Student Government Association, study-abroad programs and student organizations.
 Students can work out or play sports in the West Plains Civic Center gym or the Student Recreation Center, and can experience the arts at the programs featured at the Civic Center.

 Athletics

-Missouri State-West Plains Grizzly athletics include women's volleyball, men's basketball, and co-ed cheer teams.
-In the fall of 2022, the university welcomed two new athletic events, Women's softball and E-Sports.
-Home games take place at the West Plain Civic Center Arena and the Richards field.
+Missouri State-West Plains Grizzlies athletics include baseball, women's volleyball, men's basketball, softball, rodeo, e-sports, and co-ed cheer teams.
+MSU-West Plains' athletic facilities include the West Plains Civic Center Arena and Richards Field.
 The school competes in the Missouri Community College Athletic Conference.
-Added baseball 2023 and Rodeo 2024.